tillitis/tillitis-key1/hw/application_fpga/README.md

 different set of resources.
 Where app mode is the most restrictive and firmware mode is the least restrictive.

-The rest of the components are under `cores`.
+The rest of the components are under `cores`, except the firmware, which is under `fw/tk1`.
 They typically have their own `README.md` file documenting them and their API in detail.

 Hardware functions with APIs, assets, and input/output are memory mapped starting at base address `0xc000_0000`.
 For specific offsets